thom4parisot/thom4.net/source/_posts/2016/69-months-of-sudweb.md

 I think curation helped us to make **bold statements** (about emotions, about meaningfulness etc.), **to build our very own identity** based on strong values and to *create questioning content* rather than solely broadcasting active speaker minds.

-Curation is definitely a great tool **to explore areas of interest** and **to tell a cohesive story** throughout the day via a breadth of topics which help people to think better, to look at things differently or to raise their awareness.
+Curation is definitely a great tool **to explore areas of interest** and **to tell a coherent story** throughout the day via a breadth of topics which help people to think better, to look at things differently or to raise their awareness.

 ![](/images/2016/06/sudweb-2014.jpg)